-On Android, it disables adding, deleting and reordering words in the Word List, removes Sharing and Resetoptions from the main menu in the Word List view, and prevents profiles from being edited.
+In native Android editions, it disables adding, deleting and reordering words in the Word List, removes Sharing and Reset options from the main menu in the Word List view, and prevents profiles from being edited.

 By default, after each page of cards is matched, the cards wiggle back and forward and an applause sound is played, as a reward for completing the page.
 Turn OFF if you want to disable rewards.